cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/managed-rulesets/index.md

 To deploy a Managed Ruleset to a phase, see [Deploy a Managed Ruleset](/cf-rulesets/managed-rulesets/deploy-managed-ruleset/).

-You cannot edit a Managed Ruleset, but you can customize Managed Ruleset behavior by using overrides when deploying it to a phase.
-See [Override a Managed Ruleset](/cf-rulesets/managed-rulesets/override-managed-ruleset).
+You cannot edit the rules in a Managed Ruleset, but you can customize the Managed Ruleset behavior by using overrides.
+Refer to [Override a Managed Ruleset](/cf-rulesets/managed-rulesets/override-managed-ruleset) for more information.